NWKendall/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n) - A linear, iterative function.
 Duration of function is contingent of value of n.

-b) O(nlogn) - Superlinear iterative algorithm with run time growing proportionally to lenth of n.
+b) O(n^2) - Quadratic iterative algorithm with run time growing proportionally to lenth of n * n.

-c) O(c) - Recursive function.
-Each operation requires same amount of time to execute.
+c) O(n) - A linear, recursive function.
+Duration of function is contingent of value of n.

 ## Exercise II